Mee History, Family Crest & Coats of Arms

 - Charles L Mee (b.
 1938), American playwright, historian and author, professor of theater at Columbia University

-- John J. Mee, American Democrat politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1916
+- John J. Mee, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1916

-- James Mee, American Democrat politician, Candidate for Presidential Elector for South Dakota, 1912; Member of Democratic National Committee from South Dakota, 1920
+- James Mee, American Democratic Party politician, Candidate for Presidential Elector for South Dakota, 1912; Member of Democratic National Committee from South Dakota, 1920

 - Steven Mee (b.
 1965), English former cricketer for Nottinghamshire (1983-1984)